-Aboriginal Persons, Apartheid, Cultural Genocide, First Nations, Forgiveness, Get it Right, Long Walk of Doing and Undoing, Long Walk to Freedom, Long Walk to Reconciliation, National Indigenous Peoples Day, Patience, Reconciliation, Residential Schools, Scandal of Forgiveness, Truth & Reconciliation
+Aboriginal Persons, Apartheid, Cultural Genocide, First Nations, Forgiveness, Get it Right, Long Walk of Doing and Undoing, Long Walk to Freedom, Long Walk to Reconciliation, National Indigenous Peoples Day, Patience, Reconciliation, Residential Schools, Scandal of Forgiveness, Truth & Reconciliation, Truth and Reconciliation

 Truth and Reconciliation: two of the finest ideals and hardest concepts to grasp; two words that don’t appear to fit together at first, until you do the hard work of putting them together for healing.
 Recently a profound story began to unfold at the conclusion of the Truth and Reconciliation Movement: a 382-page summary of the Commission report came out with 94 recommendations.

 In his article for the Globe and Mail, John Ralston Saul wrote that Truth and Reconciliation is Canada’s last chance to get it right.
 He noted:

 … the recommendations were both specific and broad, precisely because the aim of the residential schools was specific and broad.
 After all, the system was designed to destroy indigenous civilization.
 So what the commissioners call for is designed to deal with that breadth.
 And their arguments dovetail with the recommendations of the 1996 Royal Commission on Aboriginal Peoples, which in turn dovetail with those of the 1977 Berger Commission, Northern Frontier, Northern Homeland.